xinzhili/db-mcp-server/docs/TIMESCALEDB_IMPLEMENTATION.md

 - **Core Infrastructure (100% Complete)**: All core TimescaleDB infrastructure components have been implemented, including configuration structures, connection management, hypertable management, time-series query builder, and policy management.

-- **Tool Integration (70% Complete)**: Basic TimescaleDB tool type has been registered, hypertable creation and listing tools are implemented, and both compression and retention policy tools are fully implemented with comprehensive tests.
-The remaining tools for time-series queries and continuous aggregates are still pending.
+- **Tool Integration (85% Complete)**: Basic TimescaleDB tool type has been registered, hypertable creation and listing tools are implemented, and both compression and retention policy tools are fully implemented with comprehensive tests.
+Time-series query tools have been implemented with advanced features such as window functions and pretty formatting.
+Only continuous aggregates tools are still pending.

 - **Context Integration (0% Complete)**: TimescaleDB context integration for editor features has not been implemented yet.

-- **Testing (70% Complete)**: Unit tests for connection, hypertable management, policy features, and both compression and retention policy tools have been implemented, but still need TimescaleDB Docker setup for proper testing.
-Tests for time-series query functions and end-to-end tool tests are pending.
+- **Testing (75% Complete)**: Unit tests for connection, hypertable management, policy features, and both compression and retention policy tools have been implemented.
+Tests for time-series query tools have been added, but still need TimescaleDB Docker setup for proper integration testing.
+Tests for continuous aggregate features and end-to-end tool tests are pending.

 - **Documentation (0% Complete)**: Documentation for TimescaleDB features, best practices, and usage examples have not been created yet.

 - **Deployment (0% Complete)**: TimescaleDB Docker setup, CI/CD integration, and performance testing have not been implemented yet.

-**Overall Progress**: Approximately 65% of the planned work has been completed, focusing primarily on the core infrastructure layer and basic tool integration.
-The next priority is to implement the remaining TimescaleDB tools to expose the full functionality set, particularly time-series queries and continuous aggregates.
+**Overall Progress**: Approximately 70% of the planned work has been completed, focusing primarily on the core infrastructure layer and tool integration.
+The next priority is to implement the remaining TimescaleDB tools for continuous aggregates to expose the full functionality set.

 ## 6. Timeline